Dry shampoo is a lifesaver for those of us who cannot wash our hair every day.

 While washing the hair every day can be potentially harmful and drying to our tresses, dry shampoo can give the appearance of a just-washed head of hair.

-However, as helpful as the product can be, it can also be a hindrance when wanting to apply a color treatment to your hair.
+However, as helpful as the product can be, it can also be a hindrance when you want to apply a hair color treatment.

-To achieve the best application of hair dye during your color treatments, ensure the scalp is completely clear of any product residue, especially dry shampoo buildup, for an even and thorough application.
+To achieve optimal hair dye application during your color treatments, ensure the scalp is completely free of product residue, especially dry shampoo buildup, for an even, thorough application.

 Related Articles